Driving a higher standard of professionalism of engineers for a safer tomorrow.

 To protect the public and maintain confidence in the profession by upholding the highest standard of engineering.

-We drive high standards and pursue opportunities to continuously improve
+we drive a high standard of professionalism and pursue opportunities to continuously improve

 Amend and improve the legislation to better protect the profession and the public